Meet Dr. Amy Shoumer

 After graduating from the University of Pennsylvania, I completed a general practice residency and an advanced restorative general dentistry residency at the University of Pennsylvania.
 Since then, I have gained a decade of private practice experience and have been serving the Main Line for the past seven years.

 I am committed to continuing education and regard myself as an eternal student.
 Each year I complete far beyond the state standard in continuing education courses and encourage my team to do the same.
 I attend hundreds of advanced dental continuing education hours at the Pankey Instutute and Spear Institute.
 As I travel the country to pursue the best continuing education there is to offer, I meet dentists who completed their education at institutions all over the country.
 It is through these interactions that I have come to appreciate the fine education that I was fortunate enough to receive at the University of Pennsylvania.

-In 2013, I decided to move to Rosemont, where I opened my current practice.
+In 2013, I decided to move to Bryn Mawr, where I opened my current practice.
 I realized that in order to meet the needs of my patients, I had to offer more of my time and more individualized care.
 This move has allowed me to articulate my own practice standards, among which is time and attention for each and every patient.
 Each patient is unique, due to his or her history, fears, and current needs.
 Time and thought is required to meet your individualized care.
 I have built a team committed to ensuring you receive the care and attention your family deserves.

 When I’m not in the office, I am the mother of three daughters and reside in Wayne.
 Now that you know a bit of my story, I look forward to knowing yours.

 2012: Began studies at the renowned Pankey Institute, and continue to attend their national meetings and courses.